Schwab vs IBKR

 Websites

-Both brokers have websites for account management, research, charting, and placing trades.
-In our review, Schwab’s website was a bit easier to use.
-Still, the IBKR website has some great tools, like a trade ticket with 12 order types.
-Charts can go full-screen and come with many indicators, drawing tools, and other features.
+Both investment firms in this faceoff have websites for account management, security research, charting, and order entry.
+During our investigation on both platforms, we found Schwab’s a little easier to use.
+Nevertheless, the IBKR site does have some really good tools, including a trade ticket with no less than 12 trade types.
+A chart can be expanded the full width of the computer screen and comes with all sorts of indicators, drawing tools, and other gizmos.

 Charles Schwab vs Interactive Brokers